 Wet Pour or Wet Pore?

-This solid rubber playground surface can then be used under play equipment to ensure children are safe in the event they fall.
+This solid rubber play area surface can then be used under play equipment to ensure children are safe in the event they fall.

 What is a Soft Surface?

-A soft surface can refer to any rubber safety surface including wet pour, rubber mulch and rubber tiles.
+A soft surface can refer to any rubber safety flooring including wet pour, rubber mulch and rubber tiles.

 Each of the surfaces are different in appearance, but all offer safety qualities.
 Rubber mulch is generally used in more natural areas.

-Wetpour is often preferred over rubber tiles, as it is a poured rubber surface.
-This means that the surface can be installed in any shaped area with no wastage as it is poured in place rubber.
+Wet pour is often preferred over rubber tiles, as it is a poured rubber surface.
+This means that the flooring can be installed in any shaped area with no wastage as it is poured in place rubber.

 How do you Pour Rubber?

 Here is a step by step guide on how to pour rubber surfacing:

 - Pour mixture over the prepared sub base